shanelnumber5/341-web-design/_docs/topic-08/02-intro-style/page-02.md

 ## Adding Style to Page Contents

 ### Selecting Elements (“Apply to _all elements_ on my page.”)
 **Selecting elements** effects large portions of the page, good for backgrounds, image styling, and text, but not for specific instances.
+Note that the format for this is first writing the name of the element and then writing all of the styling rules for that element inside curly brackets `{}`.

 <div class="code-heading">
   <span class="html">HTML</span>